refactoring-my-path/oss-metrics-kit/docs/API_REFERENCE.md

 ## Environment Variables

-See README “環境変数（まとめ）” for the full list.
+See README “Environment variables” for the full list.